ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ## Features

-- Ubuntu 20.04 based image
+- Ubuntu 22.04 based image
-- Version management of container software through .env files
+- Light version management of container software through .env files
 - Separated build and run process, leveraging docker compose
 - Docker volume creation and mounting for a persistent storage layer
 - Method of sharing files between the host OS and the container